oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 3 Task 5 Step 4](images/nodejstfr18.png =60%x*)

     Once again the embedding model is fairly accurate for the first two responses for all 3 languages.
 But after that the results are mixed.
 In the English version the results are at least within the animals grouping, but the German and Spanish results are a bit more random.
 Once again underscoring subtle nuances between differnt embedding models.
-## Appendix: Installing hugging face sentence transformers on your own machine
+## Appendix: Installing Xenova Transformers.js on your own machine

-1. To install the *sentence-transformers* packages from hugging face with *npm* (package installer for node).
+1. To install the *Xenova/transformers.js* packages with *npm* (package installer for node).
 While logged in as the oracle Linux user, run the following *npm* command:

     ```
       <copy>